minio/docs/source/replication/replication-overview.rst

 MinIO does not synchronize existing unversioned objects.
 Specifically, the bucket *must* have :ref:`versioning <minio-bucket-versioning>` enabled when the object was created.
-You can use the :mc-cmd:`mc cp` command to create a "versioned" copy of that object.
+You can use The command command to create a "versioned" copy of that object.
 Once that object replicates successfully, you can delete the unversioned object (versionid = ``null``).